simono41/dotfiles/README.md

 add the kde-autostart.sh script in scripts folder to the autostart in the plasma settings.

-add fuzzel for showing programs and .config/fuzzel/fuzzel-pass.sh for showing passwords and .config/fuzzel/fuzzel-clipman.sh for showing clipboards to the shourtcuts in the plasma settings
+add fuzzel for showing programs and .config/fuzzel/fuzzel-pass.sh (with bash -c ".config/fuzzel/fuzzel-pass.sh") for showing passwords and .config/fuzzel/fuzzel-clipman.sh (with bash -c ".config/fuzzel/fuzzel-clipman.sh") for showing clipboards to the shourtcuts in the plasma settings

 ## tmux helping